turboapps/docs/deploying/to_turbo_server/ba-getting_started_streaming_server.md

 ![](/docs/deploying/to_turbo_server/streaming-setup-10.png)

-After logging into the poratl, the applications from the org or dashboard will be displayed for remote or local launch.
+After logging into the portal, the applications from the org or dashboard will be displayed for remote or local launch.

 ![](/docs/deploying/to_turbo_server/streaming-setup-11.png)